A Vision Takes Shape: The Journey of Building Evolve Counseling Services

 4 min read

-The Director of my son’s pre-kindergarten class asked parents to come to the class to talk about their careers to the children.
-When contemplating how to describe what I do on a daily basis, I decided to read a book entitled “In My Heart: A Book of Feelings” by Jo Witek.
-Beautifully written, this book describes a variety of emotions with illustrations.
-The book ends with the question “How does your heart feel?”
+The Director of my son’s pre-kindergarten class asked parents to come to the class to discuss their careers with the children.
+When contemplating how to describe what I do daily, I read “In My Heart: A Book of Feelings” by Jo Witek.
+Beautifully written, this book tells a variety of emotions with illustrations.
+The book ends with the question, “How does your heart feel?”

 When I arrived on my day to present, we sat in a circle with the children.
 I read the book and began a discussion about the different emotions the children experience.
-Some children had limited vocabulary to describe their feelings, while a few had descriptive words that accurately described the emotions they were feeling and the insight they had into the emotions they were experiencing.
-The experience reminded me of how important emotional awareness is for children and its many benefits.
+Some children had a limited vocabulary to describe their feelings.
+In contrast, a few had descriptive words that accurately described their emotions and their insight into them.
+The experience reminded me of how crucial emotional awareness is for children and its many benefits.

 How to Develop Emotional Awareness

-In a country where schools tend to prioritize academic achievements, the importance of emotional awareness in children is sometimes overlooked.
-However, understanding and expressing emotions is a crucial aspect of a child’s development that can significantly impact their overall well-being.
+In a country where schools prioritize academic achievements, the importance of emotional awareness in children is sometimes overlooked.
+However, understanding and expressing emotions is a crucial aspect of a child’s development that can significantly impact their well-being.

 Emotional awareness, also known as emotional intelligence, refers to the ability to recognize, understand, and manage one’s own emotions as well as the emotions of others.
 For children, developing emotional awareness is essential for several reasons:

-- Improved Communication: Children who are emotionally aware can better articulate their feelings, thoughts, and needs.
+- Improved Communication: Emotionally aware children can better articulate their feelings, thoughts, and needs.
 This enhanced communication skill allows them to express themselves more effectively, reducing frustration and misunderstandings.

 - Stronger Relationships: Emotional awareness enables children to empathize with others, fostering healthier and more meaningful relationships.
 They can better comprehend their peers’ emotions, leading to improved social interactions and reduced conflicts.